YiSu1997/LCFE-X/README.md

 # LCFE-X: Pluggable Local Channel Feature Extraction Model Enhancement Method for Hyperspectral Image Classification
 Xiaojun Li, Yi Su, Junping Yao, Hongyang Gu, Yibo Jiao

 The code in this toolbox implements the ["LCFE-X: Pluggable Local Channel Feature Extraction Model Enhancement Method for Hyperspectral Image Classification"].

-The paper is under review.

 This toolbox includes a proposed module named Local Channel Feature Extraction (LCFE) and a pluggable LCFE-X Model Enhancement Method that can be plug-and-played into Transformer-based hyperspectral image classification basic models.

-For further information, please refer to the upcoming paper.
+For further information, please refer to the paper (https://doi.org/10.1016/j.knosys.2024.112215).

 How to use it?